-During the year ended December 31, 2022, the Company modified stock options held by former and existing employees to accelerate vesting and to extend the posttermination exercise period of the awards from 60 days to 1, 2 or 10 years after termination, as well as accelerated the vesting of certain stock options and RSUs.
+During the year ended December 31, 2022, the Company modified stock options held by former and existing employees to accelerate vesting and to extend the post-termination exercise period of the awards from 60 days to 1, 2 or 10 years after termination, as well as accelerated the vesting of certain stock options and RSUs.
 The modifications resulted in modification expenses of \$2.9 million during the year ended December 31, 2022.

 On September 19, 2022, the Company's Board of Directors approved a stock option exchange which permitted certain employee and non-employee option holders, subject to specified conditions, to exchange some or all of their outstanding stock options to purchase shares of the Company's common stock for RSUs to be issued under the 2022 Plan (the "Option Exchange").
 The Option Exchange commenced on September 26, 2022 and concluded on October 21, 2022, with RSUs being issued in the Option Exchange on October 27, 2022 following approval by the Compensation Committee of the Company's Board of Directors.
 For fully vested stock options that were tendered in the Option Exchange, the Company issued RSUs which were unvested immediately following the Option Exchange and vested or will vest 50% on each of February 15, 2023 and May 15, 2023.
-RSUs issued in exchange for unvested options vested or will vest in equal installments on each February 15, May 15, August 15 and November 15 until becoming fully vested in the calendar quarter in which the stock option tendered in exchange for such RSUs would have fully vested had it not been exchanged.
-As a result of the Option Exchange, 12,977,484 stock options, with a weighted average exercise price of \$3.24, were exchanged for 9,582,552 RSUs.
+RSUs issued in exchange for unvested options vested or will vest in equal installments on each February 15, May 15, August 15 and November 15 until becoming fully vested had it not been exchanged.
+As a result of the Option Exchange, 12,977,484 stock options, with a weighted average exercise price of \$3.24, were exchanged for 9,582,252 RSUs.
 The aggregate incremental stock-based compensation to be recognized related to the Option Exchange is \$4.4 million, of which \$2.2 million was recognized during the year ended December 31, 2022.